 Receiving Your Backdrop

 Please note that your backdrop comes folded and wrapped in a protective plastic bag.
 It protects our property against moisture while in transit.
-You will REUSE THIS BAG when you return the drop, so put in it a safe place (but a place you can find later!).
+You will REUSE THIS BAG when you return the rented backdrop, so put in it a safe place (but a place you can find later!).

 Before you remove the backdrop from the packaging, prepare the area that you will work in.
 Make sure the floor is swept, mopped, or covered, so the backdrop will stay clean.